antibland/playground/README.md

 -----------
 Sometimes I have ideas for short demos and concise little ideas.
 Now there's a place for these ideas to live and grow.

 Although I use 3<sup>rd</sup> party libraries at work, I don't like relying on them in my free time.
-All of these demos are written using native JavaScript, sass (scss) and HTML5.
+All of these demos are written using native `JavaScript`, `sass` (`scss`) and `HTML5`.
 I try to make the examples accessible as possible.

 A swaggy place to rock and roll.